-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click eDirectory Administration > Modify Object. - 4 Browse to and click on the Server Certificate object you want to validate. - 5 Click OK. - 6 Click the Certificates tab. - 7 Click either Trusted Root Certificate or Public Key Certificate. - 8 Click Validate.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > Server Certificates. - 4 Select the Server Certificate object you want to validate. - 5 Click Validate.

 The status of the certificate is provided in the Certificate Status field.
 If the certificate is not valid, the reason is given.
-Click Details for information about the exact certificate that was considered invalid.